razpeitia/advent_of_code_2019/README.md

 is way more complex.
 Keeping things simple and tracking the leftovers was the right approach.

+### Level 15

+It was simple, it just takes a lot of work.
+Simple BFS approach after exploring the maze.

 ### Retrospective

 Guessing what to actually implement takes more time than solving the problem itself.